 The 3 Myths About Dental Implants You Need to Ignore

 Now, as mentioned earlier, many rumors or myths about dental implants are making the rounds today.
-The number one reason why people are scared of visiting a dentist is the myth and misconceptions about dental implants.
+The number one reason why people are scared of visiting a dentist is the myth and misconceptions about implants.
 So, what are the myths about implants that prevent people from visiting a dentist?
-Following are 3 common myths about dental implants that you need to ignore.
+Following are 3 common myths about implants that you need to ignore.

 Myth 1: They are Visible to the Naked Eye